Flavia95/pangmouse/build_pangenome.md

 ![Build pangenome](img/pggb.png)

-## 1. I tried more commands for obtained the best mapping and best pangenome from 39 strains.
+## 1. I tried several command lines to obtained the best mapping and best pangenome from 39 strains.
 These are the best:

 ```shell